-(a) Evaluate the scaling of the rate of mass flow (discharge) M(x) along the three-dimensional, turbulent jet of the previous exercise.
-Show that \dot{M} increases with distance from the nozzle so that mass must be entrained into the flow and become turbulent.

-(b) Compare the entrainment rate for a turbulent jet with that for a laminar jet (Ex.
+- (a) Evaluate the scaling of the rate of mass flow (discharge) M(x) along the three-dimensional, turbulent jet of the previous exercise.
+Show that \dot{M} increases with distance from the nozzle so that mass must be entrained into the flow and become turbulent. - (b) Compare the entrainment rate for a turbulent jet with that for a laminar jet (Ex.
 15.3).
 Do you expect the Coanda effect to be stronger for a turbulent or a laminar jet?

-15.4.4 Kolmogorov Spectrum for Homogeneous and Isotropic Turbulence
+15.4.4 Kolmogorov Spectrum for Fully Developed, Homogeneous and Isotropic Turbulence

-When a fluid exhibits turbulence over a large volume that is well-removed from any solid bodies, then there will be no preferred directions and no substantial gradients in the statisticallyaveraged properties of the turbulent velocity field.
-This suggests that the turbulence will be stationary and isotropic.
-We shall now derive a semi-quantitative description of some of the statistical properties of such stationary, isotropic turbulence.
-Our derivation will be based on the following simple physical model:
+When a fluid exhibits turbulence over a large volume that is well-removed from any solid bodies, then there will be no preferred directions and no substantial gradients in the statistically-averaged properties of the turbulent velocity field.
+This suggests that the statistical properties of the turbulence will be stationary and isotropic.
+We shall derive a semi-quantitative description of some of these statistical properties, proceeding in two steps: First analyze the turbulence's velocity field, and then the turbulent distribution of quantities that are transported by the fluid.